So it's become apparent that there's something wrong with modern morality.

 You could say that this is what understanding is.

-Understanding it means discerning patterns.
+Understanding means discerning patterns.

-So let's say take the following example.
+Right, so let's take the following example.

 A crime takes place, and then there is discourse about who did it.

-There's discourse about who gets the blame.
+There is discourse about who gets the blame.

-And very frequently the crime is being committed by groups that are allies with the left or the so-called progressives.
+And very frequently, the crime is being committed by groups that are allies with the left or the so-called progressives.

 They're members of groups that the left is considering oppressed.

-And for some reason, people throughout culture, from academics to Gary Neville, and uh they are blaming white men.
+And for some reason, people throughout culture, from academics to Gary Neville, and they are blaming white men.

 Yes.